MariaPaniw/Comparative-demography-project/Files_DewyPine/README.md

 ## Files Overview

 Model:
-1) Projections_IBM_Natural_Vertedero.R: Includes the IBM and projections
+1) Projections_IBM_Natural_Vertedero.R: Includes the IBM and projections of the Vertedero population
+2) Projections_IBM_Natural_SierraRetinY5.R: Includes the IBM and projections of the Sierra Retin Y5 population
+3) Projections_IBM_Natural_SierraCarboneraY5.R: Includes the IBM and projections of the Sierra Carbonera Y5 population
-2) Projections_ResultsProcessing.R: Processes the results of the projections
+4) Projections_ResultsProcessing.R: Processes the results (stored in the output folder) of the projections
 Input: "Data" folder
 Output: 1) Output of the first script is stored in the created "Output" folder which is then needed to run the second script and this 2) yields the output: results_df.csv

 Sensitivities:
-Sensitivities.R: Calculates the sensitivities
+- Calculate_Sensitivities.R: Calculates the sensitivities
-For this to work, results_df.csv and the folder "Data" are needed as inputs Final output: DewyPines_Sens.csv
+For this to work, results_df.csv and the folder "Data" are needed as inputs Final output: Sens_DewyPines.csv